sebastian-h/Pi2EE7/README.md

 This project tries to give me, and maybe some others, some insight into JEE7 development and the work nessesasy to integrate a raspberry pi into the mix.

-Currently "we" support turning on one (exaclty one) LED.
+Currently "we" support turning on two (exaclty two) LEDs (a red one and a green one).
 Sounds like nothing, well, give it a shot.

 Roadmap (in no particluar order):